What is your style?

 How much direction do you give?

 At the core, I am a fly-on-the-wall, documenting raw, organic moments, as they unfold naturally.
-I pride myself in my ability to make myself transparent, forgotten.
+I pride myself in my ability to make myself forgotten.
 Clients often refer to me as a Ninja.

 How much flash, special effects and esoteric equipment do you use?